sutrolabs/census-docs/destinations/braze.md

 ### Note on Braze API Costs

-Census's sync engine sends updated or changed data by row, meaning that this includes all values of the sync, even if they have not changed.
+Census' sync engine sends updated or changed data by row, meaning that this includes all values of the sync, even if they have not changed.
 This works well with the majority of services but does cause additional usage for Braze.
 Please be aware that large data sets, particularly with  full syncs, can rapidly increase your Braze API usage.&#x20;

 ## 🏃‍♀️ Getting Started